ProjectGreenLancaster

 Photo By Bomaly Castamby

 There is no charge for those qualifying items.
-Large appliances are accepted, which are considered white goods.
-Ozone damaging gasses are safely recovered and the metal is recycled.
+Large appliances are accepted and considered white goods.
+Ozone-damaging gasses are safely recovered, and the metal is recycled.

 Some Household items that are not accepted in Lancaster County solid waste management authority are: